 If you are a novice, find a tutorial for guided meditation online, use a meditation app, or talk to an instructor.
 As you practice, thoughts will unavoidably come up; let them pass without being judgmental.

-7. Accept What You Cannot Do Or Control
+7. Accept What You Cannot Do or Control

-You can plan, organize, & do all you want, but at some point, you will face something you can’t do or control.
-When you do, the only thing to do is to completely accept.
+You can plan, organize, and do all you want, but at some point, you will face something you can’t do or control.
+When this happens, the most helpful response is acceptance.
 Complete acceptance doesn’t mean surrendering.
-It means accepting ambiguity & uncontrollability without struggle or complaint & maintaining what you can do instead of dwelling on what you can’t.

-When you start to drive, you completely accept that an irresponsible driver may hit you no matter how well you drive.
 Yet you still do it because you want to get to your destination quickly.
-When you can’t meet a deadline without risking your mental health, you can completely accept that you will be late & that you may disappoint some people because your well-being is more valuable.
+When you can’t meet a deadline without risking your mental health, you can completely accept that you will be late and that you may disappoint some people because your well-being is more valuable.

 Take your mind off of whatever is causing stress by doing something you enjoy.
 Watch a movie or TV show, read a book, listen to music, go for a walk, or spend time with friends or family.
-Doing this & remembering there is more to life than whatever is causing you stress could also give you some new perspective.

 9. Consult a Therapist

-If nothing works & you find yourself struggling to manage feelings of overwhelm, you may benefit from a session with a professional therapist specializing in stress management.
-They can help you to recognize the triggers for your stress, modify negative thinking patterns, & show healthier ways to manage your feelings.
+If nothing works and you find yourself struggling to manage feelings of overwhelm, you may benefit from a session with a professional therapist specializing in stress management.

-What Causes Overwhelming?
+What Causes Overwhelm?

 - Professional Responsibilities